rbatzing/ebusiness/ebusiness/docs/0-FrontMatter.md

 While early drafts of this book were written in Leanpub Flavored Markdown, this book was developed in RStudio using the **bookdown** package [@R-bookdown] (which was built on top of R Markdown and **knitr** [@Xie2015].
 It was edited in RStudio and later compiled and published online simultaneously as an HTML website, a printable document in PDF and electronic book EPUB format with only 3 clicks of the mouse.

-The cover and front matter photos were downloaded from [Pixabay](https://pixabay.com/images/search/singapore).
+The cover, front matter, and Chapter 4 photos were downloaded from [Pixabay](https://pixabay.com/images/search/singapore).
 The extra reading, discussion and exercise sidebar icons were created by [Freepik](https://www.freepik.com) and used as per [Creative Commons 3.0 License](https://creativecommons.org/licenses/by/3.0).
+Network and flow diagrams were created with yEd from yWorks. [@YED2018]

+\newpage